Make the right call.

 Can I still have sex afterward?

-With no decrease in a man’s libido or impact on his hormones, he will be ready for sexual activity in one week.
+With no decrease in a man’s libido or impact on his hormones, sexual activity may be resumed when it is comfortable.

 Is a vasectomy guaranteed to sterilize?

 The length of time can vary, however, most men are not sterile until eight to 16 weeks after the procedure.
-The JRMC Laboratory will complete a semen analysis at one and two months post procedure.
+The JRMC Laboratory will complete a semen analysis at 12 weeks post-procedure.

 PREPARING FOR THE PROCEDURE